IowaDave/Thermistors/README.md

 Calculating the coefficients begins with values for three different temperature/resistance points.

-Here I shall revert to my better behavior and obey the Law of the Forum.
-The math for finding the coefficients really has been well described elsewhere.
+The math for finding the coefficients has been well described elsewhere.
 See:

 [https://en.wikipedia.org/wiki/Steinhart%E2%80%93Hart_equation](https://en.wikipedia.org/wiki/Steinhart%E2%80%93Hart_equation)